-Rules and Responsibilities for the assessment of the Faculty of Arts Teaching and Examination Regulations (TER = OER; Onderwijs- en examenregeling) - a legally binding document that applies to the entire cohort of students who start a degree programme in a certain academic year.
+Rules and Responsibilities for the assessment of the Faculty of Arts examenregeling) - a legally binding document that applies to the entire cohort of students who start a degree programme in a certain academic year.
 The TER may also contain transitional arrangements for previous cohorts.
 Matrix of learning outcomes - an appendix to the Assessment Plan that specifies the course units with summative assessment leading up to or at the level specified in the programme-level learning outcomes and the course units with formative assessment.